Indian Forensic Laboratories: CFSL, SFSL, RFSL Map

 DFSS does four things in practice.
 It runs the seven CFSLs as central facilities.
 It runs the three Government Examiners of Questioned Documents offices at Shimla, Kolkata and Hyderabad.
 It issues the national-level forensic SOPs that the state SFSLs are expected to align with.
 And it coordinates with NFSU on training, accreditation and the National Forensic Information System (NaFIS).
 It does not control the state SFSLs directly; those report to their respective state home departments.

-The annual MHA report you should know for any FACT or NFSU interview is the Crime in India volume from NCRB plus the Annual Report of DFSS.
-The two together give you backlog numbers, evidence-class distribution, and the impact of BNSS 176(3) on intake.
+The two annual reports worth keeping current with are the Crime in India volume from NCRB and the Annual Report of DFSS.
+They give you backlog numbers, evidence-class distribution, and the impact of BNSS 176(3) on intake.
+The statutory basis for that intake change is laid out in BNSS 2023: Investigation, FIR, Search and Seizure, and the foundational definitions sit in Forensic Science: Principles, History and Ethics.

 There are exactly seven Central Forensic Science Laboratories as of 2026.
 Each has a primary specialisation that gets quoted in textbooks, though in practice they all run a full general-evidence portfolio.
-The Hyderabad lab has, since the late 2010s, been the de-facto flagship.
+The Hyderabad lab has, since the late 2010s, been the de-facto flagship for cyber forensics, narcotics, and DNA.

 | CFSL | Founded | Primary specialisation / notable role |